gsanox/PS-Lista-de-espera/README.md

 # PS-Lista-de-espera

-List of customers waiting for product
+List of customers waiting for product, with the ability to delete lines.